+100 Level

 COMM 100-3 Introduction to Canadian Business

 ECON 100-3 Microeconomics

 ECON 101-3 Macroeconomics

 FNST 100-3 The Aboriginal Peoples of Canada

 INTS 100-3 Introduction to Global Studies

 or INTS 2 10-3 Globalizations

-or INTS 2 20-3 Global Economic Shifts

 or ECON 2 220-3 Global Economic Shifts

 MATH 150-3 Finite Mathematics for Business and

 Economics

 or MATH 2 220-3 Linear Algebra

 MATH 152-3 Calculus for Non-majors

-or MATH 100-3 Calculus I

-Students transferring with 30 or more credit hours of courses required for the Commerce degree are exempt from this requirement.
+\Students transferring with 30 or more credit hours of courses required for the Commerce degree are exempt from this requirement.

-Students wishing to pursue additional Math courses as electives are advised to choose MATH 100-3 (Calculus I) and MATH 220-3 (Linear Algebra).
+\\Students wishing to pursue additional Math courses as electives are advised to choose MATH 100-3 (Calculus I) and MATH 220-3 (Linear Algebra).